Gabe Mirkin

-Gabe Baron Mirkin (born June 18, 1935) is a physician, author, professor, columnist, former guest lecturer, and a former marathon runner.
-He hosted a radio show on health and fitness for more than 20 years and wrote several books on sports medicine, nutrition, and health.
+Gabe Baron Mirkin (born June 18, 1935) is an American physician, author, and health journalist.
+He is best known for his work in sports medicine, his long-running syndicated health and fitness column and radio program, and for coining the acronym RICE (rest, ice, compression, and elevation) for the treatment of soft-tissue injuries.

-Mirkin is commonly known for his recommendations on standard medicine, as well as his non-standard recommendations on health concerns, and his criticism for preliminary medical research findings without appropriate verified resources.
+Mirkin is known for his recommendations for both standard medicine and his non-standard recommendations on health concerns, and for critiquing preliminary research.
 Due to his unconventional recommendations, he also receives criticism from other doctors.
+He later revised some of his original recommendations, including cautioning against routine icing and prolonged rest in 2014, noting that these practices can delay recovery by interfering with the body's natural inflammatory healing process.

 Education

 Mirkin is a graduate of Harvard University and the Baylor University College of Medicine.
 He is board-certified in four areas: allergy and immunology, pediatrics, pediatric allergy, and a now-defunct board of sports medicine.
 He did his residency at the Massachusetts General Hospital, and fellowship at Johns Hopkins.

 Career

 Teaching

 Mirkin served as an assistant professor at the University of Maryland, teaching a course based on his book The Sportsmedicine Book from 1976 to 1980.
 He served as a teaching fellow at Johns Hopkins Medical School, and an associate clinical professor in pediatrics at the Georgetown University School of Medicine in Washington, D.C.